ilovetocode2019/Highlight/installation.md

 # Installation

-If you have any issues with the installation process, feel free to ask for help in the [support server](https://discord.gg/eHxvStNJb7) on Discord.

 1. **Clone the bot as a Git repository**

     If you don't have Git installed you can [download it here](https://git-scm.com/downloads).